A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Abstract

 \section{Abstract}

 Solid-state quantum light sources based on semiconductor quantum dots (QDs) are increasingly employed in photonic quantum information applications.
 Especially when moving towards real-world scenarios outside shielded lab environments, the efficient and robust coupling of nanophotonic devices to single-mode optical fibers offers substantial advantage by enabling "plug-and-play" operation.
 In this work we present a fiber-pigtailed cavity-enhanced source of flying qubits emitting single indistinguishable photons at clock-rates exceeding $1$\,GHz.
 This is achieved by employing a fully deterministic technique for fiber-pigtailing optimized QD-devices based on hybrid circular Bragg grating (hCBG) micro-cavities.
-The fabricated fiber-pigtailed hCBGs feature radiative emission lifetimes of $<80$\,ps, corresponding to a Purcell factor of $\sim$9, a suppression of multi-photon emission events with $g^{(2)}(0)<1$\%, a photon-indistinguishability $>80$\% and a measured single-photon coupling efficiency of 53\% in a high numerical aperture single-mode fiber, corresponding to 1.2~Megaclicks per second at the single-photon detectors.
-Our results show that fiber-pigtailed quantum light sources based on hCBG cavities are a prime candidate for applications of quantum information science.
+The fabricated fiber-pigtailed hCBGs feature radiative emission lifetimes of $<80$\,ps, corresponding to a Purcell factor of $\sim$9, a suppression of multi-photon emission events with $g^{(2)}(0)<1$\%, a photon-indistinguishability $>80$\% and a measured single-photon coupling efficiency of 53\% in a high numerical aperture single-mode fiber, corresponding to 1.2~Megaclicks per second at the single-photon detectors under 80\,MHz excitation clock-rates.
+Furthermore, we show that high multi-photon suppression and indistinguishability prevail for excitation clock-rates exceeding $1$\,GHz.
+Our results show that Purcell-enhanced fiber-pigtailed quantum light sources based on hCBG cavities are a prime candidate for applications of quantum information science.

 \end{@twocolumnfalse} ]